ChigoTv/Chigo-s-Robotics-1-Repo/README.md

 # Running Python on Windows PowerShell

-This guide will help you navigate using Python in **Windows PowerShell**, including setting up your environment, troubleshooting errors, and installing required packages.
+This guide will help you navigate using Python in **Windows PowerShell**, including setting up your environment, troubleshooting possible errors, and installing required packages when necessary.

 ---

 ##  **Basic PowerShell Navigation**
-PowerShell operates with a directory structure similar to a command-line interface (CLI).
-Here are some essential commands:
+PowerShell operates with a directory structure similar to a command-line interface (CLI), which is a text-based way to interact with a computer's operating system.
+CLIs are used to run programs, manage files, and perform other tasks.
+Here are some essential commands that I found helpful while working through this (With the massive amount of help with Angelo):

 ```powershell
 # Change directory (navigate to a folder)